 - 1 (50 g (weighed out of shell)) egg at room temperature, beaten

 - 1 (25 g) egg yolk at room temperature

 - 2 teaspoons pumpkin pie spice (See Recipe Notes)

 - Preheat your oven to 350°F. Line rimmed baking sheets with unbleached parchment paper and set them aside.

-- In a large bowl, place the flour, xanthan gum, baking powder, salt, granulated sugar and confectioners’ sugar and whisk to combine well.
+- In a large bowl, place the flour, xanthan gum, salt, baking soda, cream of tartar, pumpkin pie spice and sugar, and whisk to combine well.

-- Remove them from the oven before there is any significant browning, and allow them to cool on the baking sheet until set before transferring them to a wire rack to cool completely.
+- Remove from the oven and allow to cool on the baking sheets until firm (about 5 minutes).